 - Finally, there is also some instructions to guide you through the process of putting your Pi-top together.

-Assembling the Pi-top is a pretty straight forward process.
+Assembling the Pi-Top is a pretty straightforward process.
 I will go through the steps I took to get this laptop assembled correctly.
 For a better understanding and being able to see how the assembly is done I recommend watching the video above.
 The pi-top also has super handy instructions that will help you put this together.

-- Once done flip the laptop and find the small screw holes at the back of the laptop.
+3. Once done flip the laptop and find the small screw holes at the back of the laptop.
 Use the 1.25 mm Allen key to tighten these.
 Be careful not to over tighten the screws as it could damage the screws.

-- Next insert the micro SD card into the Raspberry Pi and also if you haven’t already attach the stand-off screws and bolts.
+7. Next, insert the microSD card into the Raspberry Pi and also if you haven’t already attached the stand-off screws and bolts.

-- Next secure PCB hub and the Raspberry Pi to the base by screwing the normal screws into the standoff screws.
+9. Next secure PCB hub and the Raspberry Pi to the base by screwing the normal screws into the standoff screws.
 For this from the bottom of the laptop (Where you removed the magnetic covers from).

-- Place the magnetic covers back onto the base of the Raspberry Pi laptop.
+13. Place the magnetic covers back onto the base of the Raspberry Pi laptop.

-- Now you can hook it up to a power source and turn pi-top on.
+14. Now you can hook it up to a power source and turn pi-top on.
 You should now be able to start learning and using your very own Raspberry Pi laptop.